The Best Medicare Supplement (Medigap) Plans in Nebraska

 In this article...

 Medicare Supplement is also known as Medigap because it covers some of the gaps in Medicare coverage.
-The federal government pays for most essential medical costs, such as hospital stays, physician consultations, diagnostic tests and treatment for illnesses, but you must still pay a portion.
+Original Medicare pays for certain medical costs, such as hospital stays, physician consultations, diagnostic tests and treatment for illnesses, but you must still pay a portion in some cases.
 Nebraska Medigap plans cover some of these deductibles and coinsurance payments.
-Some plans also include additional benefits such as foreign travel emergency care.

 Have Medicare questions?